fommil/fommil/README.md

-I like to build complex things in a simple way, and make existing things better, faster, stronger and cheaper.
+I like to build complex things in a simple way, and to make existing things better, faster, stronger and cheaper.
 I am attracted to technically challenging topics and cross-disciplinary teams.
 I'm a [Grug Brained Developer](https://grugbrain.dev/).

 To download my book about Functional Programming (6k+ readers), go to [leanpub/fpmortals](https://leanpub.com/fpmortals).